KarthikeyanreddyR/KarthikeyanreddyR/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-AWS Certifications, Java SE 11 Certification
+AngularJS Migration to Angular with Java backend.
 - 🌱 I’m currently learning ...
 Cloud Concepts, Java SE 11
 - 🤔 I’m looking for help with ...
-Java
+Microservices Architecture, Angular
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He